cs10/su25/_labs/lab02.md

+---
+title: # Lab 02:

+description: Conditionals, Reporters, & Testing
+due: Monday June 30th, 2359 hrs
+gradescope_assignment_id:
+submission_files:
+---

-# Lab 2:  Conditionals and Reporters & Abstraction
+# Lab 2:  Conditionals, Reporters, & Testing

 ## Instructions:
 This worksheet serves as a guide and set of instructions to complete lab 2.
 All material was sourced from the CS10 version of The Beauty and Joy of Computing course.